I. Definitions

 The Board of Governors believes that investment risks can be reduced by prudent and thoughtful investment management.
 The Board of Governors further believes that prudent investment management is achieved by investing in a variety of asset classes that are expected to behave differently depending on the economic environment, and by selecting Fund Managers with proper experience and expertise to manage the various asset classes.

-In this context, the following general statements of philosophy and objectives will apply:
+In this context, the following general statements of investment philosophy and objectives will apply:

 - The Funds’ assets will be managed within parameters of safety and prudence using a diversified investment approach which could include Canadian fixed income, Canadian mortgages, Equities (Canadian and foreign equity), and Real Assets (Canadian real estate and Infrastructure).
 Investments in other types of asset classes and strategies may be included only with prior written approval by the Board of Governors.